marc2982/pypark/README.md

 This was a project that I recently rediscovered after years of gathering dust.
 It required some love so I'm currently working on it in my (limited) spare time.

 # TODO
-- more cleanup!
+- always more cleanup!
-- fix weird dependencies between objects, especially when drawing
 - proper entrypoint and python packaging
-- properly implement camera viewport and movement
 - create testing framework
-- make peeps walk to destination
-- update this readme :P
+- shops (to set a target tile and target x/y)
+- peep decision making
 - add fun at somepoint?
-- so much more
+- so much more...